2snEM6/Bitcoin-Data-Parser/README.md

 Open `http://localhost:8080/opreturn/:data` and replace `:data` with the content you wish to search for on the Bitcoin chain.

-If you want to set another port, you can do so by creating an environment variable `PORT` before running the application
+If you want to set another port for the webserver, you can do so by creating an environment variable `PORT` before running the application

-### Testing

-# Testing
+## Testing

 To run tests simply run: